outaagunga/python_code_challenge_4_command_line_cli/README.md

 Document the code using comments and docstrings.

+In the provided code, there are several files and modules included.
+Here's a breakdown of the files and modules you can see in the code:

+main.py: This is the main application script. commands.py: This module contains functions for adding and listing notes. config.py: Contains a constant DATABASE_URL. database.py: Initializes the database and runs Alembic migrations. models.py: Defines the SQLAlchemy models for categories, tags, and notes. alembic.ini: Alembic configuration file for database migrations. cli.py: Command-line interface for the application. env.py: Used by Alembic for database migrations. lib (a directory): Contains various modules and packages used by the application.

 JUST FOR MY CONSUMPTION (Not yours please)

 Step 3: Plan Your Database Schema